|

 motivated by the right spirit.
 This might be done by finding global solutions

 to global problems, or by a simple act of friendship, one-on-one.
+A third example of the validity of

 this idea -- that we cannot achieve ultimate completeness unless everyone